-For convenience, we may further assume $m_{st} < \infty$, $\forall s,t \in S$.
 This is not essential.
-If some $m_{st}$'s are infinity, replace them by any integer larger than 2 (e.g. 3), then we obtain another Coxeter system $(W_1,S)$, and a surjective homomorphism $W \surj W_1$, $s \mto s$.
-Ignoring labels on edges, the two Coxeter systems have the same Coxeter graph in topological sense.
+If some $m_{st}$'s are infinity, then we replace them by any integer larger than 2 (e.g., 3), so that we obtain another Coxeter group $(W_1,S)$ and a surjective homomorphism $W \twoheadrightarrow W_1$, $s \mapsto s$.
+Ignoring labels on edges, the two Coxeter groups have the same Coxeter graph in a topological sense.
 An irreducible representation of $W_1$ becomes an irreducible representation of $W$ via pulling back by the homomorphism.